vnctaing/blog/_posts/2016-04-10-react-an-other-hype-framework.md

 # React will come at a price (and headaches)

 ### You might not need to simplify your app
 Don't forget that React was initially built by Facebook for Facebook's problem.
 If your app is simple enough to be run on something that requires a smaller learning curve, don't use React.
-Some unknown guy from ex-Google, created something a small library just like React called [vue.js](https://vuejs.org/).
+I would suggest to use [vue.js](https://vuejs.org/) created by a unknown developer, ex-googler.
+He created a lightweight library just like React.
 We use it at work, it is pretty nice and easy.
 You should check the docs and try it.
-I recommend not to use its two-data-binding features and use event communication instead.
+Although I recommend not to use its two-data-binding feature and use event communication instead.

 ### Migrating and learning takes time (and money)